quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet number and crypto context and store the per-packet fields ({{sent-packets-fields}}) for loss recovery and congestion control.

-After a packet is declared lost, the endpoint can track it for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
-This allows for detection of spurious retransmissions.
+After a packet is declared lost, the endpoint can still maintain state for it for an amount of time, such as a PTO, to allow for packet reordering.
+This enables a sender to detect spurious retransmissions.

 Sent packets are tracked for each packet number space, and ACK processing only applies to a single space.